 Over the last several years, Jessica's presentations have become an incredible subject matter to many of the world's top law schools.
 She uses her personal life's journey to show how in 2013, a judge in Collin County, Texas, removed Jessica's parental rights to her then 12 year old son even though she had full legal and physical custody of all 3 of her children.
 The same judge's court ordered evaluation, stating Jessica was an incredible parent, and should be reunited with her then 12 year old son, was then barred from the courtroom.
 Her presentation shows how later that same year, Judge Scott Becker decided to remove Jessica's name off her own child's birth certificate, due to his bias towards a transgender parent.

 Jessica's case was reviewed by Attorney Megan Schuller at the United States, Department of Justice, who stated Judge Scott Becker was extremely prejudicial towards Jessica and forwarded all of the case information to the law office of Phyllis Frye, a transgender judge in Houston Texas.
-Attorney Angela Oaks, from the same law firm, reviewed Jessica's case and agreed with the DOJ's assessment but concluded it would take too long and cost too much money to move forward.
+Attorney Angela Oaks, from the same law firm, reviewed Jessica's case and agreed with the DOJ's assessment but concluded it would take too long and basically impossible to appeal her case.
 Oaks then suggested to Jessica that she share her story with colleges and universities, in hopes that the future leaders of the world will learn more about the transgender and LGBTQ+ communities.

 Over the next couple years, Jessica reached out to numerous campuses across her own state of California.
 Professors began sharing her name, and she began telling her story with colleges and universities across the United States.
 During the fall semester of 2016, Yale Law School contacted Jessica and asked her to present her "Transgender Journey" with the law students at their prestigious campus.
 Her talk at Yale was well received, and Jessica's presentation is now considered an essential part of many law schools curriculum.